AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/sign-with-a-stamp.md

 # Sign with a stamp

-In this video tutorial, you'll learn how to Use stamps to mark a document approved or completed.
+In this video tutorial, you'll learn how to use stamps to mark a document approved or completed.

 >[!VIDEO](https://video.tv.adobe.com/v/20703?hidetitle=true)